powersj/powersj.io/content/post/ubuntu-bionic-chrony.md

 ### Status

 To determine the synchronizing status, check the values from the tracking command.
 If the values are all zeros and the reference time is wrong, then the system is not synchronizing correctly.
-For example an end user would see the following output:
+For example if a user sees the following then no valid NTP data was received:

 ```shell
 $ chronyc tracking